 - appear on official stationery.

 *If the loan is approved by your national government for the purpose of study, release of the funds can be withheld until after you arrive in the UK.
 If the loan is paid directly to UWE Bristol before you travel, the living costs element can be made available by the time you arrive in the UK.

 Pre-paid tuition or accommodation fees

-Nationals of some countries do not need to provide evidence of their qualifications or their money when they apply for Tier 4 (General) visa.
+Nationals of some countries do not need to provide evidence of their qualifications or their money when they apply for a student visa.
 Visit the Gov.uk website to find out if you are a low-risk national.

 It is important that as a 'low risk' student you still obtain the evidence of your qualifications and your money, even though you do not need to send them.
 This is because the Home Office can request this evidence as part of their decision process and they will refuse your application if you are unable to provide it within a specified time.

 You are a 'low risk' student if you are applying for a student visa and: